 end

-As you can probably see implementation is really complicated.
+As you can probably see, this implementation is really complicated.
 The most complicated part about it is probably the regular expression.
 We use the validates_format_of method with the source_url as attribute.
 Then we specify a regular expression to validate the url format.
 And lastly we tell the function that we’re ok with nils and blank values.

-implement the validation for the status model.
+So you see there isn’t much to implementing the validation for the status model, at least not for the hooks.
+Ruby or Rails can’t help you with the complexity of the regular expressions you use or the business rule for a validation.
 Next we’ll be looking at how to implement the relationships between the status model and the user model.
 But before you do that it might be wise to run your specs once more to see that they all pass so you can move on with a little bit of confidence.

 Running specs automatically